Guide to Streaming Video Services

 Fubo is a cable replacement service targeting sports fans.
 The sports-centric service provides live and on-demand channels from ABC, CBS, Fox, and NBC in most markets.
 You also get cable channels (AMC, Bravo, Discovery, FX, HGTV, Syfy, and TLC) and sports networks (beIN Sports, FS1, Golf Channel, MSG, SNY, and NBA TV).
 Thanks to a deal with Disney, the service now has ESPN (ESPN, ESPN 2, and ESPN 3), plus the SEC and ACC networks in certain markets.

-The $105-a-month Elite with Sports Plus plan has about 300 channels plus 4K video when available.
+The Elite with Sports Plus plan has about 300 channels plus 4K video when available.
 This package adds the 55 additional sports, entertainment, and news channels you get with the Fubo Extra and News Plus add-on packages.
 Fubo’s Latino plan is $15 a month; it offers more than 50 channels.

 Note that Fubo is currently the only streaming service that charges a fee for regional sports networks—up to $17 a month, depending on your area.
+Fubu is also reducing the fee if any RSNs are no longer available.

 You can also add several premium channels.
 One plan combines MGM+, Showtime, and Starz for $20 per month.
-Separately, Showtime costs $11 a month; Starz is $11 a month.
+Separately, Showtime costs $11 a month; Starz costs $11 a month.
 Sports fans can get Sports Plus with NFL Red Zone, with NCAA games, and RedZone from the NFL Network, for an extra $11 per month.
 An $8-per-month Fubo Extra plan adds more TV shows, movies, news, sports, music, and kids’ entertainment.
 There are also several Spanish-language plans and add-ons.

 Fubo recently rolled out a new MLB.TV direct-to-consumer add-on package for an additional $30 per month that lets baseball fans stream out-of-market games, both live and on demand.